-Please include the Hear It, Use It button (grab the code over in the sidebar) or a link in your post, so your readers know where to find the community if they want to join in -- thank you!
+Please include the Hear It, Use It button (grab the code below) or a link in your post, so your readers know where to find the community if they want to join in — thank you!

 Please also try to visit and leave some friendly encouragement in the comment box of at least one other Hear It, Use It participant.
 And if you want to tweet about the community, please use the #HearItUseIt hashtag.

-Thank you -- I am so grateful to have you here!
+Thank you — I am so grateful that you are here!

 <a border=”0″ href=”http://michellederusha.com/” target=”_blank”> <img src=”http://i867.photobucket.com/albums/ab239/mderusha/HearItUseItImage-1.jpg”/></a>